The story of Joseph is recorded in Genesis chapters 37—50 and is summarized below:

 The Story of Joseph in Potiphar’s House

 The merchants sold Joseph to an Egyptian named Potiphar, who served as captain of Pharaoh’s guard.
 Joseph found himself in a strange country, deprived from the position of a loved son in a wealthy home lowered to the social status of a slave.
 But God was still at his side to bless and to prosper his life.
 Therefore, the young man excelled in his service and was appointed as overseer of the house of Potiphar (Genesis 39).
-And the LORD was with Joseph and blessed the Egyptian’s house for Joseph’s sake (Genesis 39:5).
+And the LORD blessed the Egyptian’s house for Joseph’s sake (Genesis 39:5).

 Sadly, Potiphar’s wife tried to seduce Joseph (Genesis 39:7).
 But he rejected her advances by saying that it would be “a wicked thing and a sin against God” (Genesis 39:9).
 Persistent in her efforts, Potiphar’s wife caught Joseph by his garment, saying, “Lie with me.”
 But he left his garment in her hand, and fled.
 In rage, she fabricated a false accusation that he attempted to rape her.
 So, Potiphar was obliged to send Joseph to prison (Genesis 39:7–20).